-Lucinda has a BSc in Philosophy and Psychology, an MA in Special and Inclusive education, is a qualified teacher and taught psychology from 2002-2017.
+Lucinda has a BSc in Philosophy and Psychology, an MA in Special and Inclusive education, is a qualified teacher and has taught psychology on and off for over 20 years.
+She is currently Assistant Director for Teaching and Learning at a school in South Oxfordshire.
 Her passions lie in psychology and education and luckily the two are inextricably linked.
-She now produces a podcast ‘Psychology in the classroom’ and writes a weekly blog summarising psychological research on learning and education.
+She produces a weekly podcast ‘Psychology in the classroom’ that delves into the psychological theory behind educational and teaching practices.

-As a mother of 3 boys, the eldest of whom has ADHD & ASC and youngest of whom is severely dyslexic, she has plenty of personal experience of supporting young people through their school career.
+As a mother of 3 boys, she has plenty of personal experience of supporting young people through their school career.